-After the Adarand decision, the U.S. Department of Justice in 1996 conducted a study of evidence on the issue of discrimination in government construction procurement contracts, which Congress relied upon as documenting a compelling governmental interest to have a federal program to remedy the effects of current and past discrimination in the transportation contracting industry for federallyfunded contracts.45 Subsequently, in 1998, Congress passed the Transportation Equity Act for the 21st Century ("TEA-21"), which authorized the United States Department of Transportation to expend funds for federal highway programs for 1998 - 2003.
-Pub.L.
-105-178, Title I, § 1101(b), 112 Stat.
-107, 113 (1998).
-The USDOT promulgated new regulations in 1999 contained at 49 CFR Part 26 to establish the current Federal DBE Program.
+After the Adarand decision, the U.S. Department of Justice in 1996 conducted a study of evidence on the issue of discrimination in government construction procurement contracts, which Congress relied upon as documenting a compelling governmental interest to have a federal program to remedy the effects of current and past discrimination in the transportation contracting industry for federally funded contracts.75 contained at 49 CFR Part 26 to establish the current Federal DBE Program.
 The TEA-21 was subsequently extended in 2003, 2005 and 2012.
-The reauthorization of TEA-21 in 2005 was for a five year period from 2005 to 2009.
+The reauthorization of TEA-21 in 2005 was for a five-year period from 2005 to 2009.
 Pub.L.
 109-59, Title I, § 1101(b), August 10, 2005, 119 Stat.
 1153-57 ("SAFETEA").
-In July 2012, Congress passed the Moving Ahead for Progress in the 21st Century Act ("MAP-21").46 In December 2015, Congress passed the Fixing America's Surface Transportation Act ("FAST Act").47
+In July 2012, Congress passed the Moving Ahead for Progress in the 21st Century Act ("MAP-21").
+76 In December 2015, Congress passed the Fixing America's Surface Transportation Act ("FAST Act").
+77 In October 2018, Congress passed the FAA Reauthorization Act.
+78 Most recently, in November 2021, Congress passed the Infrastructure Investment and Jobs Act (H.R.
+3684 - 117th Congress, Section 11101) that reauthorized the Federal DBE Program based on evidence and findings of continuing discrimination and related barriers found to cause significant obstacles for MBE/WBE/DBEs.
+79